 - If you think your activities are being monitored, they probably are.
 Abusive people are often controlling and want to know your every move.

 - Use a different computer in a library or borrow a friend’s.

-- Email, Instant/Text Messaging (IM), Facebook, Twitter, blogging and other social media sites are NOT SAFE ways to share.
+- Email, instant messaging (IM), text messaging (SMS), Facebook, Twitter, blogging, and other social media sites are not safe ways to share.
 Call a hotline instead.

-- Keep using your computer for normal things, like checking the news or the weather– if you stop using it, your abuser may get suspicious.
+- Continue using your computer for normal things, like checking the news or the weather– if you stop using it, your abuser may get suspicious.

-- Create a new e-mail account, but DON’T use the same password and remember to sign out!
+- Create a new email account, but don’t use the same password and remember to sign out after using it.

 - Talk to your friends and family about the safest ways to contact you.

-Visit the National Network to End Domestic Violence for detailed info and resources.
+Visit the National Network to End Domestic Violence for additional information and resources.